-- KApro releases sixteen new libraries for the Korg KRONOS
+- Soundiron releases four new sound libraries for the KORG KRONOS

 A peerless synthesizer packed with nine sound engines --- including realistic piano, richly expressive electric piano, tonewheel organ, digital synthesis, and powerful analog/physical modeling -- all in a single unit.

 The KRONOS X Music Workstation is the single instrument designed for live performing musicians; for artists creating music in a studio or computer-based production environment; and for musicians and sound designers seeking the ultimate synthesizer.
 In creating KRONOS X, we have listened to many musicians and have heard their requests.
 And KRONOS X delivers.